-The Financial Market Infrastructure Act (FMIA) requires significant shareholdings in listed companies to be disclosed.
-FINMA has issued implementing provisions for this disclosure obligation in its FINMA Financial Market Infrastructure Ordinance (FMIO-FINMA).
+The Financial Market Infrastructure Act (FinMIA) requires significant shareholdings in listed companies to be disclosed.
+FINMA has issued implementing provisions for this disclosure obligation in its FINMA Financial Market Infrastructure Ordinance (FinMIO-FINMA).
 Exchanges must operate a disclosure office (DO) to monitor compliance.

 FINMA investigates suspected violations of the disclosure obligation based on information received from the disclosure offices, listed companies or third parties.
 When the facts are clear, it files a criminal complaint directly with the Federal Department of Finance (FDF); otherwise it first conducts written inquiries involving investors and / or banks in and outside Switzerland.